-- 1. Proposed work must involve a retrofit or substantial improvement to an existing facility. - 2.
-The savings baseline for calculating energy savings must be based on the existing heating and/or cooling equipment type installed at the facility.
-Savings baselines that do not default to the existing equipment type, but instead are selected based on the most cost-effective technology installed in the absence of the program, are not eligible for early replacement. - 3.
-At the time of application to the Program, the existing equipment cannot exceed its Effective Useful Life (EUL) and should have at least one year of its EUL remaining (Refer to Appendix P in the latest version of the TRM for EUL for various heating/cooling equipment). - 4.
+- 1. Proposed work must involve a retrofit or substantial improvement to an existing facility and must include the entire portion of the building within project scope. - 2.
+The savings baseline for calculating energy savings must be based on the existing heating and/or cooling equipment type installed at the facility. - 3.
+At the time of application to the Program, the existing equipment cannot exceed its Effective Useful Life ("EUL") and should have at least one year of its EUL remaining (Refer to Appendix P in the latest version of the TRM for EUL for various heating/cooling equipment). - 4.
 The existing equipment must be fully functioning.

 A facility's existing cooling and heating systems shall be evaluated separately against the criteria noted above to determine whether each individually qualifies for early replacement.
-It is noted that one or both systems may be eligible.
+One or both systems may be eligible.

-3.8.2 Required Project Documentation
+3.8.1 Required Project Documentation

-The minimum documentation required for all early replacement projects is listed below.
-These requirements are in addition to the requirements listed in the NYS Clean Heat Program Manual and any applicable supplementary guidelines issued for the proposed energy conservation measures.
+In addition to the requirements listed in this Program Manual and any applicable supplementary guidelines issued for the proposed energy conservation measures, early replacement projects must submit the following documentation:

-- Cooling/heating capacity of the existing equipment: - Supported by manufacturer's equipment data sheets or industry standard performance testing results for existing equipment - o Supported by manufacturer's equipment data sheets or AHRI certificate - Age of the existing equipment: - Original invoice, bill of sale, construction permit, service log, or nameplate date
+- 1. Cooling/heating capacity of the existing equipment - Supported by manufacturer's equipment data sheets or industry standard performance testing results for existing equipment - o Supported by manufacturer's equipment data sheets or AHRI certificate - 2.
+Age of the existing equipment - Supported by original invoice, bill of sale, construction permit, service log, or nameplate date